metas-mk/100-days-of-code/r2-log.md

 ### State and props

 Example from monster card app: State is created in App component and passed to the sub components as attribute/ prop.
 As soon as the state changes in App component it trickles down as props to all sub components that uses this state.

+### R2D3 - November 29th, 2020

+How to implement a search feature example?

+- Add `searchField` string to `state`
+- Add a `search input` to `render()`
+  - Add an onChange property to search input
+  - the input value can be received with `e.target.value`
+    - `e` synthetic event
+    - `target` html element of input
+    - `value` content of the input element
+  - use `setState` for adding the value to state `SearchField` property
+    - important! setState is an asynchronous function call.
+To be able to log what is set to state just use a 2nd argument function callback in setState method.
+This callback function will the wait until the asynchronous function has been done before logging the content.